saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 {% end %}

 {% info() %}
-Even if it's targeted towards POSIX syscalls, some non-standardized syscalls like `chflags(2)` are tested as well.
+Even if it's supposed to test POSIX syscalls, some non-standardized like `chflags(2)` are tested as well.
 {% end %}

 ### Architecture